 ACROSS 110th STREET (1972) / Anthony Quinn, Yaphet Kotto, Anthony Franciosa.
 Director: Barry Shear.
 Three men rob a numbers bank in Harlem and it’s only a question of who gets to them first, the cops or the mob.
 Not the cops and robbers movie it appears to be, rather a compelling, noir-drenched tale of desperate men, each driven by different forces.
 Quinn is the aging tough-guy cop who has outlived his time, Franciosa the Mafia enforcer called upon to retrieve the money and teach the robbers a real lesson, while the stickup men just wanted a little money to better their own lives.
 Film looks like it started off in producer meetings as blaxploitation, but with the addition of Quinn and Franciosa, quickly superseded that genre.
 Director Shear shows a real feel for the material.
 Title song by Bobby Womack is memorable.

 THE GRIFTERS (1990) / John Cusack, Angelica Huston, Annette Bening, Pat Hingle.
 Director: Stephen Frears.
 One of the best of the post-1970 noirs.
 Tense tale of small-time swindlers and their tangled relationships.
 Cusack is satisfied with making a few bucks a day on short cons until he meets up with sexy Bening, who has big things cooking.
 Complicating matters is Cusack’s mother, played with relish by Huston.
 She works for racketeer Hingle and struts around like she means business, inserting herself between Cusack and Bening at every opportunity.
 Penetrating look at the underbelly world of the con artist.
-Donald E Westlake’s script closely follows Jim Thompson’s 1963 novel.
+Donald E Westlake’s script adapted from Jim Thompson’s 1963 novel.
 Harrowing finale comes out of nowhere.

 CITY OF INDUSTRY (1997) / Harvey Keitel, Stephen Dorff, Timothy Hutton.
 Director: John Irvin.
 Retired thief Keitel returns for one last score with his brother (Hutton) and getaway driver Dorff.
 Things go very wrong, and Keitel heads for LA looking for those responsible.
 Director Irvin provides plenty of sweaty scenes in this hard noir tale.
 His sense of pacing keeps things moving and lets the viewer know that no matter what happens, no good is going to come from any of it.
 One of Famke Janssen’s early films.
 Elliot Gould appears unbilled.